 email@example.com / x101

 Lacey Lieberthal is based in Santa Barbara, California.
-She received her B.A. in Art History/Arts Management, with a Minor in French Studies, from the University of San Francisco in 2013, and completed a dual M.B.A./M.A. in Museum Studies at John F. Kennedy University in June 2017.
+She received her B.A. in Art History/Arts Management, with a Minor in French Studies, from the University of San Francisco in 2013, and completed a dual M.B.A./M.A. in Museum Studies at John F. Kennedy University in 2017.
 Connecting her passion for people and stories, Lacey’s master’s project explored the ways in which museums educate and support staff to prepare for emotionally-charged exhibitions.
-Prior to joining the CAM team in August 2018, Lacey worked at The Society of California Pioneers in San Francisco, supporting the organization’s operations, membership services, strategic initiatives, and board relations.
-Lacey brings this experience to serve and advocate for California museums as CAM’s Administrative & Program Coordinator.
+She joined the CAM team in August 2018, and she served as the Administrative & Program Coordinator before becoming the Program & Membership Manager in December 2020.
+Lacey has a commitment to supporting and advocating for museum workers.
+As of January 2021, she also serves on the Program Committee for the Coalition of State Museum Associations.